michjans/routegen/README.md

 Generator.
 The only thing that will not work without the video encoder is the last stage of the generation process:converting a list of bmp files to an avi file.

-## Building Route Generator from the source code
-Since version 1.8 Route Generator should be built using Qt 5.7 or higher.
-So Qt 5.7 or higher should be downloaded and installed.
-After your Qt build environment is setup correctly, all you need to do is:
-- unzip or clone the source code in a new directory
-- open a command shell with the Qt build environment correctly set-up
-- cd to the the directory where you unzipped the source code (e.g. cd routegen/src)
-- execute the following commands:
-  - qmake routegen.pro
-  - make/gmake (on Linux)
-  - whatever build command on other OS's

-## Installation under Linux
-Since version 1.6 Route GENERATOR can be installed after building process, using this command as root:
-   - make install

 ## License
 This program is free software: you can redistribute it and/or modify